Stefafrontani/smalls-be/readme.md

 # Smalls - The API guide

+## Main techs used:
+The techs used are:
+`django`: as the main tech to build the user interface

 ## Description:
 The project works as an api, letting a web user:
 - save the posts he/she likes